 • Prep.
 Peel the carrot, and chop it along with the onion, and celery.
 Crush or press the garlic.

 • Cook.
-In a large frying pan melt 3 of the 5 tablespoons of the butter and add the onion, carrot, celery, rosemary, sage, bay leaf, and peppercorns.
+In a large frying pan melt 3/5 of the butter and add the onion, carrot, celery, rosemary, sage, bay leaf, and peppercorns.
 Cook over a high heat, stirring occasionally, for about 15 minutes or until the onions begin to brown.
 That's why we use a non-stick pan, when you reduce liquid this much, it can really make a mess of other pans.
 By the way, the mix of 2 parts onion, to 1 part carrot, and 1 part celery is called a mirepoix (MEER-a-pwah), and is a foundation of French cooking and is common in soups, stuffings, and, of course, sauces.

 • Add the garlic and cook for about 2 minutes.
 Add the tomato paste and cook for about 3 minutes until it begins to darken.
 Add the wine and the beef stock.
 Boil for 30 minutes.
 Pour everything through a strainer into a saucepan, and squeeze the juices through the strainer with a ladle or whatever you used to stir the veggies.